unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

     ========================================
          /dev/sda = ata-ST3000DM001-1CH166_W1F293RJ

 Make a note of the /dev/sdX or /dev/hdX.
-This is the drive you\'re going to be clearing.
+This is the drive you're going to be clearing.

 **Step 5** To begin the preclear on a drive, at the prompt type